nsivakanthan/minima/_posts/2022-04-12-Classifying-Homeownership-Using-Decision-Trees.md

 This study uses data from the American Housing Survey to predict whether an individual owns or rents their home.
-We will use a subset of the hundreds of variables available through the American Housing Survey to classify the housing status variable called TENURE.
-These variables are considered in random forest and boosting decision tree models.
+We will use a subset of the hundreds of variables available through the American Housing Survey to classify the housing status variable called TENURE. <!--more--> These variables are considered in random forest and boosting decision tree models.
 We find that certain variables from the survey contain enough information to perfectly predict TENURE.
 When these variables are removed, we can achieve accuracy of roughly 93%.
 We expect to be able to improve these results with more intensive decision tree